Bo Let Ya

 Bo Let Ya (ဗိုလ်လက်ျာ; /my/; born Hla Pe လှဘေ; /my/; 30 August 1911 – 29 November 1978) was a Burmese army general and a member of the legendary Thirty Comrades who fought for Burma's independence from Britain.
-He also served as the 2nd Commander-in-chief of the Armed Forces of the Union of Burma and Deputy Prime Minister of Burma.
+He also served as the first Defence Minister and the first Deputy Prime Minister of the post-independence Union of Burma.

 Early life

 He attended Myoma High School in Rangoon.

 Career

 During the Second World War he was Chief of Staff of the Burma Defence Army (1942-1943) and as Deputy Minister of War in the Japanese puppet-state, the State of Burma (1943-1945).
 After the war, he replaced General Aung San as Deputy Prime Minister and Defence Minister when the latter was assassinated on 19 July 1947.
 He was later made to resign from the post by AFPFL Government.
 He was involved in the 1947 Let Ya-Freeman Agreement.
 He also founded the Patriotic Burmese Army in 1969, an exile rebel army based in Thailand.
 During the 1950s and 1960s, following his resignation from his political and military posts, he founded Martaban Fisheries and became a millionaire businessman.

 Throughout his career, he served the following posts: